 - Don’t set up a prank that could potentially injure someone.

-Don’t reprimand, fire, or lay-off anyone (pretend or for real).
-Firing or laying-off someone on April 1 will not only make for an awkward exit interview, it will cause confusion.
+About that last one: firing or laying-off someone on April 1 will not only make for an awkward exit interview, it will cause confusion.
 As one manager told ABC News, “[The employee] was convinced it was a joke even after I took his keys and employee ID.
-As he left my office he kept stopping, looking back, waiting for me to say ‘April Fools!’
+As he left my office he kept stopping, looking back, waiting for me to say, ‘April Fools!’
 But I never did.”
-Considering how rough the economy is right now, pulling a fake reprimand, firing, or lay-off prank is a bad idea, too.

-Managers and employers who want to have some fun in the workplace should not do so at an employee’s expense, says Hamilton.
+Managers and employers who want to have some fun in the workplace should not do so at an employee’s expense.
 Never forget the authority you hold at work, which can cause a simple joke to be taken in a bad way by people who report to you.
 You don’t want to accidentally create low morale or awkwardness between staff and management with an ill-conceived prank.